houen/www.houen.net/README.md

 ### Agile
 Agile is such an integral part of our work life today that it deserves its own section.

+#### Regular retrospectives
+Retrospectives are in my opinion the most important part of Agile.

+Retrospectives is the time we take to not just work but *improve how we work*.
+If your team was a saw, retrospectives is the time you take to sharpen that saw.

+Retrospectives should be held once every sprint or every two weeks.
+This fits with most sprint schedules, either every halfway or at sprint end.

+Even if your team uses none of the other parts of Agile, adopt regular retrospectives.

+##### Main purposes
+- Improve team collaboration
+- Remove team roadblocks
+- Having a space to bring up issues which need to be brought higher up the chain
+- Letting team members vent their issues
+- Celebrate successes
+- Practive gratitude
+    - A proven way to increase happines, which is a proven way to increase productivity

+##### Attendees
+- The entire team, both developers, product owners and direct manager if there is one
+- A retrospective coach

+Note: For this section I will assume a team size of maximum six people.
+If more people, you will need to adjust as needed.

+##### Tools
+- A big board or wall
+- Lots of post-its
+- Semi-fat permanent markers

+##### Rules
+It is okay to disagree, but we must always be courteous and nice to each other.

+##### Process
+The team members will be answering three questions:

+###### Topics
+1. What went well?
+1. What did not go so well?
+1. How can we improve?

+###### Topic process
+1. Everyone writes down topic answers
+1. Each team member presents their answers
+1. Answers are grouped
+1. Each team member rates the groupings
+1. The groupings are discussed, starting with highest rated

+The coach points to the first question "What went well" and asks the team to write down at least three answers.
+The team should have at least five minutes for this.

+After the time is up, every team member presents their answers *and why they feel it is important*.
+Nobody else comments, unless it is to clarify the meaning.

+Once every team member has done this, answers are grouped so common themes emerge where possible: "Deployment issues" and "The servers crashed again" might be grouped together since both are about servers / devops.
+"User onboarding is a pain to change" and "Welcome emails are a mess" might also be grouped since both have to do with technical debt regarding the new user flow.

+What groupings to use is very dependent on the business domain and specific team issues.
+The team will make their own sense of the answers.

+After answers have been grouped, each team member states what they find important by placing 3-5 dots on one or more groupings.
+This way the team votes on what is the main issues according to them.

+Once answers are voted on, they are discussed as time and energy allows, starting with the ones voted most important.

 #### Ticketing system
 Most companies use some form of ticketing system: Jira, Trello, Github, Gitlab or another.